-There are many who might not have filed last year returns and the question is can they file their last year tax returns this year?
-What is the process to do so?
+There are many who might not have filed last year returns and wondering if they can file their last year tax returns this year?
+And if yes what is the process to do so?

 The good news is yes you can file your income tax returns of last year and here are more details.

-At any point of time you are eligible to file two tax returns – One for the present assessment year and one for the previous assessment year.
+At this point of time you are eligible to file two tax returns – One for the present assessment year and one for the previous assessment year.

 Tips for filing last year return: